Taxi licenses are also known as Hackney carriages and private hire driver licence.

 - GOV.UK – Exemptions – people who do not have to wear a face covering on public transport and in substantially enclosed areas of transport hubs

-There are many measures you can take to protect yourself and your passengers:
+There are many measure you can take to protect yourself and your passengers:

-- Ask passengers to sit in the back left hand seat if travelling alone
+- Passengers are asked to sit in the back left hand seat if travelling alone

 - Avoid having passengers sitting in the front seat of the vehicle

-- Ask passengers to avoid touching surfaces unnecessarily
+- Passengers are asked to avoid touching surfaces unnecessarily

 - Wipe all contact surfaces after the passenger has vacated the vehicle and before the next one enters